 So why go for anything else?

 Grooming is so much more than cleaning your horse.
 It is not only a chore that leads to a certain result, but also an opportunity to bond, listen to your horse, have a mutually satisfying experience, and get even better results!
 As with any job or chore, the right tools are key.
-My frustration with what I could find in tack shops led me on a quest to find a better horse brush.
+When I was looking for the best horse brushes years ago, my frustration with what I could find in tack shops led me on a quest to find a better horse brush.

 Let’s ask these questions first: